svalboard/svalboard-open-trackball/README.md

 Turns out PMW3389 is cheaper to buy on Aliexpress anyway... :D

 By trimming lenses to match the footprint, you can fit these sensors in places previously not possible.
-Like the SideraKB version, these PCBAs are released under CERN OHL 2P, a permissive open hardware license.
+Because they're derived from the SideraKB version, these PCBAs are released under CERN OHL 2P, a permissive open hardware license.

-The Svalboard Open Trackball Onshape repo is permalinked at www.svalboard.com/trackball-repo
+I don't want to restrict what you do in any way, but since Sidera used this license, its terms still apply.

 No support is offered for this design, please don't bug me (:

+Note: May 20, 2024
+The Svalboard Open Trackball Onshape repo is permalinked at www.svalboard.com/trackball-repo Feel free to copy that repo and use it for whatever you like.
+It will eventually include CAD for trackballs using this PCBA -- currently WIP.